 Asbestos is not a mineral in itself.
 It is a collective term given to a group of silicate materials whose crystals occur in fibrous forms.

 There are two structural forms of asbestos: serpentine and amphibole.
 Although chemically and mineralogically different, both exhibit high resistance to temperatures and high force.

-Serpentine has physical characteristics of curvy, wavy, wool like fibres.
-It is easily bent or spiraled the only serpentine type of asbestos used was;
+Serpentine - has physical characteristics of curvy, wavy, wool like fibres.
+It is easily bent or spiraled the only serpentine type of asbestos used was Chrysotile

 Chrysotile commonly known as ‘white asbestos’ and found in a multitude of products from asbestos cement roof sheets to brake linings.

-Amphibole has physical characteristics of needle like shards (similar to fiberglass).
+Amphibole - has physical characteristics of needle like shards (similar to fiberglass).
 It is resistant to being bent or curled.
-There are two types of amphibole asbestos;
+The two types of amphibole used were; Amosite & Crocidolite